bigjason/midge/README.md

 # Midge

-Midge is a quick and cheap [javascript module](http://www.adequatelygood.com/2010/3/JavaScript-Module-Pattern-In-Depth) system for the rails asset pipeline.
-It supports multiple namespaces and
+Midge is a quick and cheap [javascript module][jsmodule] system for the rails asset pipeline.
+You can setup multiple namespaces and use them simalar to how [Node.js][nodemodule] modules work.

 ## Installation